 Open offices are great if you are an organization that is just starting out.
 They make it easy to communicate with people and can feel like a hive of activity.
 However, open offices can also be extremely distracting.
-Not everyone is blessed with laser-like focus and in an open office, there are distractions aplenty.
+Not everyone has laser-like focus and in an open office, there are distractions aplenty.
 Open offices often sacrifice privacy and quiet for hive-like activity.
 Some might find the lack of restrictions in an open office refreshing, but others might find it annoying and stressful.

 Closed Offices Have Their Pros and Cons Too

-Choose A Design That Matches The Culture You Are Aiming For
+Choose a Design That Matches The Culture You Are Aiming For

-A Hybrid Design Is A Great Choice
+Hybrid Design is a Great Choice

 If you really want to switch up the way things work at your organization and probably lead a sea change in terms of culture as well, then a hybrid office space design is the way to go.
 Combine the benefits of both an open office space and a closed office space.
-This way, there is a sense of space for employees to kick-back and relax as well as closed off areas or work stations that give other employees the structure they need.
+This way, there is a sense of space for employees to kick back and relax as well as closed-off areas or workstations that give other employees the structure they need.